GoGreen Investments Corporation Confirms Funding and Extension of Deadline to Complete Initial Business Combination

-/EIN News/ -- New York, NY, April 17, 2023 (GLOBE NEWSWIRE) -- GoGreen Investments Corporation (NYSE: GOGN.U) (the “Company” or “GoGreen”) announced today that it has issued a promissory note in the principal amount of up to $2,760,000 (the “Extension Note”) to GoGreen Sponsor 1 LP and Lifezone Limited, which have deposited an aggregate amount of $2,760,000 (representing $0.10 per public share) (the “Extension Loan”) into the Company’s trust account (the “Trust Account”) for its public stockholders.
+New York, NY, April 17, 2023 (GLOBE NEWSWIRE) -- GoGreen Investments Corporation GOGN (the "Company" or "GoGreen") announced today that it has issued a promissory note in the principal amount of up to $2,760,000 (the "Extension Note") to GoGreen Sponsor 1 LP and Lifezone Limited, which have deposited an aggregate amount of $2,760,000 (representing $0.10 per public share) (the "Extension Loan") into the Company's trust account (the "Trust Account") for its public stockholders.

 The Extension Loan enables the Company to extend the date by which the Company must complete its initial business combination (the "Extension") from April 25, 2023, to July 25, 2023 (the "Extended Date").
 The Extension is the second of two three-month extensions permitted under the Company's governing documents.
 The proceeds of the Extension Loan will be held in the Trust Account and used to fund any redemptions of the Company's public shares.